Aika1603/bnb_jkt_2025/README.md

 ## ⚙️ Architecture & Workflow

-1. **Data Ingestion**: Users upload a dataset (CSV/JSON) containing columns such as Potential Hazard, Current Controls, and Risk Score through the React frontend.
+1. **Data Ingestion**: Dataset containing columns such as Potential Hazard, Current Controls, and Risk Score through the React frontend.
 Alternatively, data can be seeded directly into the database for testing purposes.

 2. **Data Processing**: The Laravel backend receives and validates the structured HIRADC data, ensuring all required fields are present and properly formatted.